 And, the CALL Team can work with you to customize an existing CALL survey or build a unique survey for your organization using the CALL approach to inquiry and the user-friendly CALL platform.

-CALL is the first validated formative assessment that measures leadership tasks across various school settings.
+CALL (along with Four Domains CALL and WIDA SIS) is the first validated formative assessment that measures leadership tasks across various school settings.
 It is not an evaluation of the school's principal; rather it measures the performance of key formal and informal leaders across the school.
 Your school and district will receive customized feedback on the leadership tasks that can improve teaching and learning in your organization.

 School and district leaders routinely use data to measure school success, but usually those data are summative in nature.
 CALL measures the work that occurs that would help schools reach their target summative data goals.